Open-EO/openeo.org/documentation/1.0/python/index.md

 Describe COPERNICUS/S2
 {'id': 'COPERNICUS/S2', 'title': ..., 'description': ..., 'bands': ..., ...}
 ```
-By calling "list_collection", a list of collection dictionaries is returned.
+By calling `list_collection`, a list of collection dictionaries is returned.
-The collections in the list have a general description, but to get the full collection metadata you need to call the "describe_collection" method.
+The collections in the list have a general description, but to get the full collection metadata you need to call the `describe_collection` method.

 ### Processes